About me

 Why I coach:

-I became a personal trainer in 2013 and began this career alongside my other work a research assistant for several developmental psychology projects.
+I became a personal trainer in 2013 and began this career alongside my other work as a research assistant.
 I’ve always been interested in understanding why people do what they do, and how to help them overcome obstacles.
 However, instead of talking about what they needed and analyzing their behaviors, I wanted to help them take action and begin making moves towards change.

 My personal athletic background:

-After too many rounds of sparring, a few amateur fights, and too many broken noses, I decided it was time to hang up the gloves and focus on my real passion—coaching.
+After too many rounds of sparring and a few amateur fights, I decided it was time to hang up the gloves and focus on my real passion—coaching.

 You can find me: